-Getting car insurance for the first time?
+Getting car insurance

 Before you buy a new or used car, check into insurance costs.
 Car insurance premiums are based in part on the car’s price, the cost to repair it, its overall safety record and the likelihood of theft.
 Many insurers offer discounts for features that reduce the risk of injuries or theft.